Negligence

 If you feel that you have been harmed due to negligence, you need to speak with a member of our legal team as soon as possible.
 Massachusetts has a strict statute of limitations that only allows a plaintiff up to three years to file a personal injury claim.
 Failure to file a claim in a timely manner could result in your lawsuit being thrown out because the allotted amount of time has expired.

 Contact the law offices of Martino Law Group, LLC in Melrose, MA, by calling (781) 531-8673 and scheduling a free consultation.
-Our lawyers will be happy to review your case, listen to your side of the story, and determine a solid legal strategy in order to file your claim.
+Our lawyers will be happy to review your case, listen to your concerns, and determine a solid legal strategy in order to file your claim.
 Do not trust your future to an inexperienced attorney who lacks the skill and qualifications to recover compensation for your injuries.